mdn/translated-content-de/files/de/learn/common_questions/web_mechanics/what_is_a_domain_name/index.md

 ---
-title: Was ist ein Domain-Name?
+title: Was ist ein Domainname?
 slug: Learn/Common_questions/Web_mechanics/What_is_a_domain_name
 l10n:
   sourceCommit: d71da812ee94c20658cb1916a123a42254ea545c